Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 - VLAN Tagging: Capturing VLAN tags on both Wi-Fi and Ethernet is necessary for verifying correct VLAN VS SSIDs configurations.
 This helps in ensuring that VLANs are properly propagated and handled across the entire network, facilitating accurate traffic segregation and management.
 For example when you configure a VLAN for specific SSID.

 ## Frame Analysis: `Packet Views`
+_Understanding network traffic through packet views is crucial for effective analysis.
+Here are the key packet views used in protocol analyzers._

 ### General Views: